Peter Guber: Mandalay Pictures

-Mandalay Pictures, a division of Mandalay Entertainment Group, produces motion pictures for the global marketplace.
-Mandalay has had distributor relationships through first look deals with Universal Pictures, Paramount Pictures and Sony Pictures Entertainment.
+Mandalay Pictures, a division of Mandalay Entertainment Group produces motion pictures for the global marketplace.
+Mandalay has had distributor relationships through first look deals with Universal Pictures, Paramount Pictures, and Sony Pictures Entertainment.

 In addition to theatrical releases, Mandalay Pictures has produced numerous movies for Netflix.

 Mandalay Vision

-Mandalay Vision was Mandalay Entertainment Group's independent development, production and financing label.
+Mandalay Vision was Mandalay Entertainment Group's independent development, production, and financing label.
 Mandalay Vision's first release, The Kids Are All Right (2010), directed by Lisa Cholodenko and starring Julianne Moore, Annette Bening and Mark Ruffalo, won the Golden Globe for Best Motion Picture – Musical or Comedy, and was nominated for four Academy Awards, including Best Picture.

 Mandalay Vision produced Bernie (2011), which premiered at the Los Angeles Film Festival.
 The film was directed by Richard Linklater and starred Jack Black, Matthew McConaughey and Shirley MacLaine.
 Bernie debuted at No. 1 on general release in April 2012 with the best per-theater average for a limited release.
 Jack Black received a Golden Globe nomination, and the film gained two Spirit Award nominations, as well as a Best Picture nomination at the 2012 Gotham Awards.

 Mandalay Television

 Mandalay Television produces made-for-television movies and mini-series.

-Mandalay Television's Blood Crime, starring James Caan and Jonathan Schaech, was USA network's highest rated Crime Friday movie for 2002.
+Mandalay Television's Blood Crime, starring James Caan and Jonathan Schaech, was USA Network's highest rated Crime Friday movie for 2002.

-From best-selling author Nora Roberts, Peter Guber adapted a number of books into Lifetime movies.
+From best-selling author Nora Roberts, Guber adapted a number of books into Lifetime movies.
 More than 34 million viewers tuned in to the first collection of four movies: Angels Fall, Blue Smoke, Carolina Moon and Montana Sky.

 Following the initial Nora Roberts' adaptations, Mandalay Television produced the Nora Roberts II Collection, with four more all-new original movies: Northern Lights, Midnight Bayou, High Noon and Tribute.
 The second collection was seen by over 49 million viewers, and Northern Lights was one of the top rated cable movies in 2009.
 Mandalay Television completed the ninth installment in the franchise, Carnal Innocence, starring Gabrielle Anwar, which premiered on Lifetime in June 2011.
 The tenth movie, Brazen Virtue, will soon be produced for Netflix.

 Mandalay Sports Entertainment

-Peter Guber serves as chairman of the board of directors and is the managing partner of Mandalay Baseball LLC, which is a joint venture with ownership of the Los Angeles Dodgers.
-Mandalay Baseball recently acquired the Oklahoma City Dodgers, the Triple-A affiliated Minor League Baseball franchise.
+Guber serves as chairman of the board of directors and is the managing partner of Mandalay Baseball LLC, which is a joint venture with ownership of the Los Angeles Dodgers.
+Mandalay Baseball formerly owned the Oklahoma City Dodgers, the Triple-A affiliated Minor League Baseball franchise.

-Guber previously served as the chairman of the board of directors for Mandalay Baseball Properties, which has owned and operated a national array of affiliated Minor League Baseball franchises and venues.
+Guber previously served as the chairman of the board of directors for Mandalay Baseball Properties which has owned and operated a national array of affiliated Minor League Baseball franchises and venues.
 Among the professional sports franchises that have been recently divested by Mandalay Baseball Properties are the Dayton Dragons, a Single-A affiliate of the Cincinnati Reds, which broke the all-time North American professional sports record for consecutive sell outs in 2011 with 815 games encompassing 12 seasons.
 In August 2014, the team was sold for the highest price ever paid for a Minor League Baseball franchise.